Skip to main content

 The Grand Canalscape is a 12-mile continuous, multi-use recreational trail system along the Grand Canal in Phoenix – providing a unique opportunity for people to safely walk, run or bike along a dedicated off-street pathway.

-The Grand Canalscape was completed in February 2020 and currently extends from Interstate 17 near Indian School Road east to the Tempe border near 56th Street north of Tempe Town Lake.
-Ultimately, plans call for the Grand Canalscape to extend west to the Glendale border.
+The Grand Canalscape currently extends from 75th Ave near Indian School Road east to 51st Ave, then continues from the I-17 to the Tempe border near 56th Street north of Tempe Town Lake.

 The Grand Canalscape features a 10 to 12-foot-wide concrete pathway, dusk-to-dawn pedestrian lighting, seating and signalized crossings at major intersections.